spoons-and-mirrors/subtask2/README.md

 ## How It Works

 1. When a subtask command with `return` executes, the return prompt is appended to the task output
-2. When the subtask completes, each `chain` prompt is sent as a synthetic user message (hidden to the user)
+2. When the subtask completes, each `chain` prompt is sent as a user message
 3. Chain prompts execute sequentially
 ## License